Professor Steve Goodacre MB, ChB, MRCP, DipIMC, FRCEM, MSc, PhD

 Room: 3023 Regent Court

 I am a clinical academic in emergency medicine and researcher in emergency care.
-I am a National Institute for Health Research Senior Investigator and am currently Chair of the NIHR Health Technology Assessment Clinical Evaluation and Trials Board.
+I am a National Institute for Health Research (NIHR) Senior Investigator, Deputy Programme Director for the NIHR Health Technology Assessment (HTA) Programme and Chair of the HTA Commissioning Committee.

 My research interests are clinical trials in emergency medicine, economic analysis, the organisation of emergency care and methods for evaluating the quality of emergency care.

-My teaching interests are critical appraisal of the scientific literature, promoting evidence-based health care, advanced trauma life support (ATLS) and diagnosis of acute chest pain and deep vein thrombosis.
+My teaching interests are critical appraisal of the scientific literature, promoting evidence-based health care, advanced trauma life support (ATLS) and diagnostic pathways in emergency medicine.

 I am interested in supervising students undertaking research in emergency care, such as evaluation of health technologies, changes to service delivery, methods to improve decision-making and methods for evaluating the quality of emergency care.

 Chair, NIHR Clinical Trials Unit Standing Advisory Committee